CGnTLab/c_RCDI_prognostic_risk_model/README.md

 ## Machine learning analysis

-To evaluate our c-RCDI based distinction of the patients, we further applied six classification machine learning models to the 43 genes gene expression and c-RCDI to predict the classes.
+To evaluate our c-RCDI-based distinction of the patients, we further applied six classification machine learning models to the 43 genes' gene expression and c-RCDI to predict the classes.

+Copyright | Computational Genomics & Transcriptomics (CG&T) Laboratory, Department of Biotechnology, Indian Institute of Technology Hyderabad, Telangana-502285, India